practicald2t/practicald2t.github.io/pages/shared_task.md

 ## Phase 1: System development
 **Deadline:** 29 July AoE
 During this phase, use the known domain data to develop and evaluate your LLM-assisted D2T system.
-For evaluation, we will provide an initial scripts that prompts LLM to evaluate a series of measures, including fluency and semantic accuracy.
+For evaluation, we will provide an initial script that prompts LLM to perform error span annotation, as a proxy for semantic accuracy.
 **The evaluation script will be provided soon.
 Meanwhile, you can start working on your system by using the provided dataset.**

 ### Variation of the evaluation script